Wei-Wu He, Ph.D., Chairman

 Rajesh C. Shrotriya, MD

 Dr. Shrotriya has been a Director of the Company since September 2014.
-He is currently the Chairman and Chief Executive Officer of Spectrum Pharmaceuticals.
-Dr. Shrotriya joined Spectrum in 2000 as President and Chief Operating Officer and was appointed Chief Executive Officer in August 2002.
-In this capacity he has spearheaded major changes in business strategy and coordinated structural reorganization culminating in the formation of Spectrum Pharmaceuticals, Inc. Prior to joining Spectrum, Dr. Shrotriya was Executive Vice President and Chief Scientific Officer for SuperGen, Inc. and Vice President, Medical Affairs and Vice President, Chief Medical Officer at MGI Pharma, Inc. For 18 years he held various positions at Bristol-Myers Squibb Company, the most recent being Executive Director Worldwide CNS Clinical Research.
+From 2000 – 2017, Dr. Shrotriya was President and Chief Operating Officer and Chief Executive Officer of Spectrum Pharmaceuticals.
+In this capacity he spearheaded major changes in business strategy and coordinated structural reorganization culminating in the formation of Spectrum Pharmaceuticals, Inc. Prior to joining Spectrum, Dr. Shrotriya was Executive Vice President and Chief Scientific Officer for SuperGen, Inc. and Vice President, Medical Affairs and Vice President, Chief Medical Officer at MGI Pharma, Inc. For 18 years he held various positions at Bristol-Myers Squibb Company, the most recent being Executive Director Worldwide CNS Clinical Research.

 Y. Alexander Wu, Ph.D.

 Dr. Wu has been a Director of the Company since April 2013.
-Dr. Wu is an independent consultant.
-He co-founded and was Chief Executive Officer of Crown Bioscience, Inc., a drug discovery and preclinical research organization in the oncology sector with over 600 employees from 2006 to 2016.
+From 2006 to 2017, Dr. Wu was co-founder and Chief Executive Officer of Crown Bioscience, Inc., a drug discovery and preclinical research organization in the oncology sector with over 600 employees.
+The company was acquired by JSR for over $400 million in 2017.
 Before co-founding Crown Bioscience, Dr. Wu was Chief Business Officer of Starvax International Inc., a biopharmaceutical R&D company focusing on the development of novel therapeutic drugs for the treatment of infectious disease and cancer.
 Prior to Starvax, he was the Head of Asian Operations with Burrill & Company, a life science venture capital and merchant bank.
 Dr. Wu also co-founded and was Chief Operating Officer of Unimicro Technologies, a life science instrumentation company.
 He started his career with Hoffmann-La Roche, where he was Manager of Business Development and Strategic Planning.
 Dr. Wu obtained his B.S. in biochemistry from Fudan University, China, a M.S. in Biochemistry from the University of Illinois, and a Ph.D. in molecular cell biology and MBA from the University of California, Berkeley.

 Franklin C. Salisbury, Jr.